zoot101/snapraid-daily-hooks/README.md

 # Attach the main script runlog (email body)
 export apprise_attach_runlog="yes"

+# To disable the more compact runlog for non-email services
+# set this option to "yes".
+Not recommended as it may cause
+# formatting issues.
+#export apprise_disable_compact_runlog="no"

 # If apprise is installed in a non-standard location
 # specify the path to its binary here.
 Uncomment if necessary
 #export apprise_binary_path="/path/to/binary/apprise"